 I'm on track to finish my CS degree a year early by June 2026, while balancing my passion projects with coursework.
 I'm excited to share that I'll be joining Jefferies in New York as a Risk Technology Intern for Summer 2025, where I'll be working on their enterprise risk platform and getting hands-on with cloud technologies and financial analytics.

 My tech journey started with a love for problem-solving that evolved into building projects that would deepen my knowledge of CS and its fundamentals.
-During my time at Sonoma State, I developed a predictive analytics system that helped identify at-risk students, and my personal project NickelPal combines my interests in finance and AI through an automated trading platform.
+During my time at Sonoma State University as a Technical Research Coordinator, I developed a predictive lecture attendance analytics system that helped identify at-risk students, and my personal project NickelPal combines my interests in finance and AI through an automated trading platform.

-I'm particularly drawn to projects that bridge technical challenges with practical applications—whether that's visualizing pathfinding algorithms to help fellow CS students or optimizing trading strategies through machine learning.
-I'm happy to know that I've found my sweet spot at the intersection of data science, software engineering, and financial technology.
+I love working on projects that bridge technical challenges with practical applications; whether that's visualizing pathfinding algorithms to help other CS students or optimizing trading strategies through machine learning.
+I'm happy to know that I've found my sweet spot at the convergence of data science, software engineering, and financial technology.

-Feel free to check out my projects and drop me a line if you want to chat tech, finance, or the best food in the Bay!
+Feel free to check out my projects and drop me a message if you want to chat tech, finance, or the best food in the Bay!

-A fully fleshed out personal portfolio (nicholasayat.me) engineered by myself using HTML, CSS, JS, and PHP.
+A fully fleshed out personal portfolio (nicholasayat.me) engineered by myself using HTML, CSS, and JS.

 Made open-source on GitHub.